frozosea/fmc/README.md

 - schedule tracking
 - user api

-#### Gateway
+#### HTTP-Gateway

-A gateway is an upper-level "connector" for all microservices.
-It uses golang-gin for http requests.
-He also has swagger documentation.
-For each microservice, a client adapter is written that does not use a protobuff structure in order to avoid direct dependence on the GRPC.
+A gateway is an upper-level "http-connector" for all microservices.
+Built on generated files by protoc,

 #### Tracking